Matplotlib / Seaborn Notebook

 plt.rcParams['figure.figsize'] = (10, 5)

-style='whitegrid' gives horizontal grid lines without visual clutter.
-Set figure size globally so you don't repeat it on every chart.
+style='whitegrid' adds horizontal grid lines without too much visual noise.
+Set the figure size once so you don't have to repeat it on every chart.

 Line Chart — Trend Over Time